AdobeDocs/campaign-standard.de-DE/help/sending/using/preparing-the-send.md

    ![](assets/preparing_delivery_6.png)

 1. Ihre Nachricht wird automatisch während der Versandvorbereitung gespeichert.
-Wenn Sie nach dem Vorbereitungsschritt den Zeitplan Ihrer Nachricht ändern müssen, wählen Sie die Schaltfläche **[!UICONTROL Vorbereiten]** erneut aus, damit diese Änderungen wirksam werden.
+If you need to make any changes to your message&#39;s schedule after the preparation step, you will need to make sure that you click the **[!UICONTROL Prepare]** button again for those changes to be taken into account.
 Weiterführende Informationen zur Planung einer Nachricht finden Sie auf [dieser Seite](../../sending/using/about-scheduling-messages.md).

    ![](assets/preparing_delivery_5.png)